shadowmoose/RedditDownloader/README.md

 **RMD** comes equipped with a suite of options to let it scan just about anywhere you can find media on Reddit.
 Coupled with its powerful baked-in Filter options to let you specify exactly what type of posts and comments you're looking for (*"I only want Submissions with 'Unicorn' in the title, and no less than 1000 upvotes!"*), RMD makes automatically saving things a simple process.
-Built in Python and running headless (without a GUI), you can launch this program anywhere - and it's built from the ground-up to make automation a breeze.
+Built in Python and runnable headless (without a GUI) or as its own server, you can launch this program anywhere - and it's built from the ground-up to make automation a breeze.

 [Check out the different places RMD can scan!](docs/site/Supported_Sources.md)